SauronTs/TicTacToe/README.md

 The AI itself is actually unbeatable, the best thing you can achieve is a draw.

 ## Things used
 No graphics libraries.
-Only simple textoutput.
+Only simple text output.
 The AI decides their moves using the minimax algorithm, whereby the complete tree is computated and used.